Montimage/inband-network-telemetry/README.md

 p4c --target bmv2 --arch v1model switch-int.p4
 ```

 The output is `switch-int.json` file which can now be used by BMv2 switch.
-For example, run the command below to create a switch which bounds its ports 1, 2 to the NICs `eth0`, `eth1` respectively, and it sends INT reports to the collector via `eth3`:
+For example, run the command below to create a switch which bounds its ports 1, 2 to the NICs `eth0`, `eth1` respectively, and it uses `eth3` to send INT reports to the collector:

 ```bash
 sudo simple_switch -i 1@eth0 -i 2@eth1 -i 3@eth3 switch-int.json